raspberrypilearning/demo-programs/worksheet.md

 ## Oh no!
 A command line interface!

-Boot up your Raspberry Pi and open a terminal window
+Boot up your Raspberry Pi and open a terminal window:

 ![Terminal](images/terminal.png)